 - Our tuition schedule is based on monthly periods.
 Families will receive (and may request at any time) our current tuition schedules and fees.
 Money orders, cashier's checks and major credit cards are accepted as methods of payment.
-We do not accept cash. - Full tuition is due upon your receipt of our monthly tuition statement and payable no later than the first day of the next calendar month in order to avoid late charges (see "Fees and Charges" below).
+We do not accept cash. - Full tuition is due upon your receipt of our monthly tuition statement and payable within seven (7) calendar days after the date on which we send you our tuition statement in order to avoid late charges (see "Fees and Charges" below).
 Tuition is not subject to any proration for absences, illness, holidays, or emergency closures of our center.
-Furthermore, no refunds or credits will be given for absences, illnesses, holidays or vacations, weather-related closings, or spring and/or winter break.
+Furthermore, no refunds or credits will be given for absences, illnesses, holidays or vacations, weather-related closings, or spring and/or winter break. - Our monthly tuition statements are typically sent to families on the tenth day prior to the next calendar month's service.
+Late accounts are subject to additional fees as explained in your enrollment agreement and summarized below under the caption "Fees and Charges."

-- Our monthly tuition statements are typically sent to families on the tenth day prior to the next calendar month's service.
-Late accounts are subject to additional fees as explained in your enrollment agreement and summarized below under the caption "Fees and Charges." - Repeated failure to pay tuition by the due date may result in termination of services. - Tuition is subject to increase based on the demands of the business and financial needs of our operations to fully service the children in our program.
+- Repeated failure to pay tuition by the due date may result in termination of services. - Tuition is subject to increase based on the demands of the business and financial needs of our operations to fully service the children in our program.
 Families will be notified in advance about any increase in tuition.